 Sound confusing?
 It’s actually pretty simple.
 You simply pluck a string to get the first note and then slam your index or middle finger down onto a fret to get that same string to produce the next note.

 If you do it correctly you’ll hear two distinct notes.
 It will be tough at first, because if you’re off a bit, you’ll just stop the string from vibrating.
-It’ll take some practice but keep at it and it’ll become second nature.
+It’ll take some daily practice but keep at it and it’ll become second nature.